Alternative name: plastic swatch

 Laminex sample swatch, rectangular in shape, with rounded corners and a small circular hole cut into the top of the sample.
 Sample is double sided with a colour name printed across the bottom of each side.
-White with pattern of intersecting and overlapping lines in grey on front; white with grey woven fabric pattern on reverse.
+Pink with gold glitter flecks and brown marbled lines on front; plain dull gold colour on reverse.
 Sample has been removed from a group of 38 sample swatches hung on a silver metal chain.

 This decorative plastic laminate trade sample set is of historical significance as a representation of the widespread domestic application of coloured and textured plastics during the post-war housing boom of the 1950s.
 It represents the architectural and design sensibilities of the Modernist movement, which was manifest in the fashion trends of the mid twentieth century.

 Laminex Pty Ltd was one of the first companies to manufacture and distribute decorative plastic laminates within Australia.
 Due to its success, in Australia 'laminex' is synonymous with laminate.
 This company is significant in the history of Australia's interior design and home building / renovation movement, and in relation to the manufacturing of decorative products.